-Hanks Surname Genealogy
+Hanks Surname Meaning

 Hanks is generally regarded as a Flemish pet-form of John.
 Most of the early Hanks surname holders seem to have had a Flemish weaver origin.
 Flemish weavers were to be found in England from the early 14th century.

-Hanks Resources on
+Hanks Surname Resources on The Internet

-- Hanks Family History Hanks
+- Hanks Family History Hanks genealogy.

 - Estevan Hall, Arkansas